dailystory/docs/articles/campaigns/index.md

 ![Campaigns](/articles/campaigns/campaigns-01.png "Campaigns")

-DailyStory supports an unlimited number of campaigns and there is no restriction for how you model you business (e.g. you could create a single campaign or quarterly campaigns).
+DailyStory supports an unlimited number of campaigns and there is no restriction for how you model your business (e.g. you could create a single campaign or quarterly campaigns).
 However, the number of campaigns is governed by your license.

 > A best practice is to create a campaign for specific activities such as *Black Friday Sales* or *Free Trial*.